dtnewman/zappa_boilerplate/README.md

 Acknowledgements
 ----------------
 The structure of this code borrows heavily from the [cookiecutter-flask](https://github.com/sloria/cookiecutter-flask) repo.
+And of course, it was inspired by the [Zappa](https://github.com/Miserlou/Zappa) project.